axelcool1234/helix/README.md

 - New feature for fuzzy/grep search on current buffer.
 - New motion: Moving selected lines up and down
 - New commands: reload! and reload-all!
+- New Motion: Reverse repeat last motion and extended versions of repeat last motion and reverse repeat last motion

 # Features